 A written agreement stating the copyright in the work is to be jointly owned may show that each author of a joint work intended that [his] [her] [other pronoun] contribution be merged into inseparable or interdependent parts of a unitary whole.

-In contributing material to the joint work that could have been independently copyrighted, each author’s contribution should be entitled to copyright protection without the contributions by the other author[s].

 Comment

 Whether a work is a joint work, rendering a party a joint author, is often a question of fact for the jury to determine.
 See S.O.S., Inc. v.
 Payday, Inc., 886 F.2d 1081, 1087 (9th Cir.
 1989) (reversing summary judgment determination of joint authorship).
 But see Richlin v.
 Metro-Goldwyn-Mayer Pictures, Inc., 531 F.3d 962, 967-70 (9th Cir.
 2008) (affirming summary judgment determination of joint authorship); Aalmuhammed v.
 Lee, 202 F.3d 1227, 1236 (9th Cir.
 2000) (same).
 This instruction may also be inappropriate for use in a case involving joint authorship under the 1909 Copyright Act.
 See Richlin, 531 F.3d at 967 (explaining that 1909 Copyright Act did not expressly mention or define joint authorship but that joint authorship claims may be analyzed under the rubric of the 1976 Copyright Act because it incorporated common law principles that were well-established under the 1909 Act).

-Although Aalmuhammed requires that a joint author be the work’s “master mind,” 202 F.3d at 1234, the fact that the joint work concept contemplates two or more co-authors implies that a work may have more than one “master mind,” as long as each makes an independently copyrightable contribution.
+Although Aalmuhammed requires that each joint author be the work’s “master mind,” 202 F.3d at 1234, the fact that the joint work concept contemplates two or more co-authors implies that a work may have more than one “master mind,” as long as each makes an independently copyrightable contribution.
 Ashton-Tate Corp. v.
 Ross, 916 F.2d 516, 521 (9th Cir.
 1990).
-The fact that someone has contributed copyrightable material to a joint project does not mean that person is a sole author of that person’s copyright expression.
-Garcia v.
+But the contribution of an independently copyrightable contribution is not sufficient, by itself, to establish that the contributor is a joint author of the work.
+See Garcia v.
 Google, Inc., 786 F.3d 733, 742 (9th Cir.
 2015).

 While either author of a joint work may enforce the right to exclude others, each author of a joint work also “has the independent right to use or license the copyright subject only to a duty to account for any profits he earns from the licensing or use of the copyright.”
 Ashton-Tate Corp., 916 F.2d at 522 (9th Cir.
 1990).
-Accordingly, a joint copyright owner may not exclude other joint owners or persons who have a license from another joint owner.
+Accordingly, a joint copyright owner may not enforce the right to exclude other against other joint owners or persons who have a license from another joint owner.

 For definitions relevant to this instruction, see 17 U.S.C. §§ 101 (defining “joint work” as “a work prepared by two or more authors with the intention that their contributions be merged into inseparable or interdependent parts of a unitary whole”), 106 (listing exclusive rights of copyright), and 501 (copyright infringement).
 The initial ownership rights in a joint work under the 1976 Copyright Act are found at 17 U.S.C. § 201(a) (“authors of a joint work are coowners of the copyright”); see also Pye v.
 Mitchell, 574 F.2d 476, 480 (9th Cir.
 1978) (co-authors automatically hold undivided interest in the whole).